Empirical bias-reducing adjustments to estimating functions: Adjusted estimating equations for bias reduction

-For the more general setting of Section~\ref{modelling_setting}, however, the underlying distribution $G$ is at most only partially specified through $F_i({\bb y}_i | {\bb x}_i, {\bb \theta})$, and the expectations involved in the right-hand side of~(\ref{adjustment}) cannot be computed.
-It turns out that, there is a family of empirical adjustments that can always be implemented and delivers bias reduction of $M$-estimators in that more general framework.
+For the more general setting of Section~\ref{modelling_setting}, however, the underlying distribution $G$ is typically only partially specified through $f_i({\bb y}_i \mid {\bb x}_i, {\bb \theta})$ or relations of moments of the random component.
+Hence, the expectations involved in the right-hand side of~\eqref{adjustment} cannot be computed.